Killing of Jennifer Servo: Persons of interest

 There have been two persons of interest considered by police, both of whom were cleared by investigators without any charges being laid.
-Servo's relatives and investigators initially believed Ralph Sepulveda, Servo's former boyfriend, was a person of interest.
-Sepulveda was an Army Ranger who Servo had met while serving in the Army Reserves in Montana.
+Servo's relatives and investigators initially believed Ralph Sepulveda, her ex-boyfriend, was a person of interest.
+He was an Army Ranger who she had met while serving in the Army Reserves in Montana.
 About a month after they met, they started living together in Abilene.
-They lived together for a few weeks before Servo discovered that back in Montana, Sepulveda had a child from another relationship and a fiancée whom he had broken up with to live with Servo.
-After the breakup, Sepulveda moved to a different apartment in Abilene.
-According to Servo's friend, about three weeks after they broke up, he asked if they could start dating again, and Servo declined.
-Investigators obtained a letter that Sepulveda had written to his ex-girlfriend, saying that he still loved her and no longer had any feelings for Servo.
-Weeks after moving apartments, Sepulveda moved out of Abilene and re-enlisted in the Army for active duty.
-He told police that he was home the night of the murder, having fallen asleep around 10:30 p.m.
-Sepulveda did not ask the police any questions about the murder, and seemed "guarded".
-His behavior and potential motive considered, investigators at one point believed that the district attorney could charge Sepulveda with murder, but he was ultimately cleared.
+They lived together for a few weeks before she discovered that back in Montana, he had a child from another relationship and a fiancée whom he had broken up with to live with her.
+After the breakup, he moved to a different apartment in Abilene.
+According to Servo's friend, about three weeks after they broke up, he asked if they could start dating again, and she declined.
+Investigators obtained a letter that he had written to his ex-girlfriend, saying that he still loved her and no longer had any feelings for Servo.
+Weeks after moving apartments, he moved from Abilene and re-enlisted in the Army for active duty.
+He told police that he was home the night of the murder, having fallen asleep around 10:30pm.
+He did not ask the police any questions about the murder and seemed "guarded".
+His behavior and potential motive considered, investigators at one point believed that the district attorney could charge him with murder.

-Brian Travers, Servo's co-worker who was a weatherman at KRBC, also became a person of interest, but he was cleared because investigators did not believe Travers was a strong candidate.
-Travers and Servo had a brief "romantic fling"; Oxygen wrote that "based on entries in Servo’s diary, it seemed he was more into her than she was into him."
+Brian Travers, Servo's coworker and a weatherman at KRBC, also became a person of interest, but he was cleared because investigators did not believe he was a strong candidate.
+He and Servo had a brief "romantic fling"; Oxygen wrote that "based on entries in her diary, it seemed he was more into her than she was into him."
 They ran errands together hours before her death.
-On September 15, they had left work at 11:30 p.m. to go shopping, then left the store at 12:30 a.m. on September 16.
-Travers told police that a car had been following them that night.
-Travers gave his DNA to the police in the investigation.
+On September 15, they had left work at 11:30pm to go shopping, then left the store at 12:30am on September 16.
+He told police that a car had been following them that night.
+He gave his DNA to the police in the investigation.
 No charges have ever been brought against Travers.

 Legacy

 Servo's murder became one of the most high-profile cold cases in Abilene.
 It has been covered by numerous media outlets since 2002, including Cosmopolitan, the TV shows America's Most Wanted and 48 Hours Mystery, and the podcast Cold Justice.
-A scholarship was established in her name at the school after her death.
+A scholarship was established in her name at the University of Montana after her death.